 6. Suitable for all shapes and sizes

-When you think road racing, you’d usually imagine a Chris Froome shaped physique; lean and usually quite small (albeit Froome is a good 6ft tall, but you catch our drift).
+When you think of road racing, you’d usually imagine a Chris Froome-shaped physique; lean and usually quite small (albeit Froome is a good 6ft tall, but you catch our drift).
 With Cyclocross, size isn’t as much of an advantage, as you’ll see a mixture of big, small, lean and muscular whippets flying around the course.

-The big guys do well, and so do the the small, which we think is pretty awesome.
+The big guys do well, and so do the small, which we think is pretty awesome.

 7. You get to race against the pros

-There are not many sports (if any) where amateurs of all levels get to race against the pros on a weekly basis.
-Well that is except Cyclocross.
-Week in week out, you can race against the best the country has to offer, and whilst this may mean you get lapped, when can your roadie mates boast they races against a National Champion?
+There are not many sports where amateurs of all levels get to race against the pros on a weekly basis.
+Well, that is except for Cyclocross.
+Week in and week out, you can race against the best the country has to offer, and whilst this may mean you get lapped, when can your roadie mates boast they race against a National Champion?

 8. Everybody gets points for competing

 It’s also probably the most accessible form of bike racing.
-There are leagues based all over the country, and all you need to do is rock up with your bike and race.
-Because it’s a circuit based race, you can’t really get dropped from the bunch, so you can just race at your own speed.
+There are leagues based all over the country.
+All you need to do is rock up with your bike and race.
+Because it’s a circuit-based race, you can’t really get dropped from the bunch, so you can just race at your own speed.

 9. There is so much fun to be had

 Ultimately, Cyclocross is a race which will give you endless fun from start to finish.
-With many races to choose from up and down the country, and with the advantage that spectators are guaranteed to have as much fun watching as you’ll have, why don’t you give it a go this weekend?
+With many races to choose from up and down the country.
+With the advantage that spectators are guaranteed to have as much fun watching as you’ll have.
+Why don’t you give it a go this weekend?

-Check out the races which are on near you thanks to British Cycling.
+Check out the races which are near you thanks to British Cycling.